war/asset-loading/README.md

 	uchar_array = (unsigned char*)model.buffers.front().data.data();

 ```
-Data for each mesh is stored in `MeshDataStruct` object.
-A loop iterates of each `tinygltf::Mesh` object, and populates the data fields for each `MeshDataStruct`.
+Data for each mesh is stored in the `MeshDataStruct` object.
+A loop iterates over each `tinygltf::Mesh` object and populates the data fields for each `MeshDataStruct`.
 Checks are first made to ensure the `tingltf::Mesh` object is not a bone or armature.
-Vertices, UV's, normals, indices, textures, materials, animations, static transforms and skinning data (joints/weights) is carried out for each mesh:
+Vertices, UV's, normals, indices, textures, materials, animations, static transforms, and skinning data (joints/weights) are carried out for each mesh:
 ```cpp
 //loop over all tinygltf::Mesh objects
 	for(int m{}; m<model.meshes.size(); m++){